 Helping you research your content

 Many of your posts, especially blog posts will require some research.
 A content calendar will show these and allow you to begin your research in advance.
 Failing to have a schedule in place could result in rushed and poorly researched content.
-This can lead to a reduction in reader trust and ultimately reduce the impact of your content.
+Poor content can lead to a reduction in reader trust and ultimately reduce the impact of your content.

 Examples of a Content Calendar